London Plan

 The London Plan is the statutory spatial development strategy for the Greater London area in the United Kingdom that is written by the Mayor of London and published by the Greater London Authority.
 It is updated from time to time.

-The regional planning document was first published in final form on 10 February 2004.
-In addition to minor alterations, it was substantially revised and republished in February 2008 and July 2011.
-In October 2013, minor alterations were made to the plan to comply with the National Planning Policy Framework and other changes in national policy.

-The London Plan of March 2016 was published, and amended in January 2017 (for typesetting corrections), with a formal end-date of 2036.

-In March 2021 a new London Plan was adopted by the Greater London Authority, planning for the next 20–25 years.

 Mandate

-The geographical scope of the plan is the London region.
+The geographical scope of the plan is the Greater London administrative area.

-The plan replaced the previous strategic planning guidance, or Regional Planning Guidance (RPG), for London issued by the Secretary of State and known as RPG3.
-It is a requirement of the Greater London Authority Act 1999 that the document is produced and that it deals only with matters that are of strategic importance to Greater London.
-The Act also requires that the London Plan includes in its scope:
+Section 41 of the Greater London Authority Act 1999 (GLA Act 1999) required that the Mayor of London publish publish seven statutory strategies, one of them being the spatial development strategy known as the London Plan.
+It is required that it deals only with matters that are of strategic importance to Greater London.

+The act also requires that the London Plan includes in its scope: